-Except in extreme cases, adopting new behaviors can effectively reprogram how we feel about our own abilities and personal worth.
-Our behavior is generally a reflection of our beliefs about who we are and what we are capable of, but this process can also run in reverse.
-If we want to change those beliefs, we can adopt different behaviors that will send powerful new signals to our nervous system.
+Adopting new behaviors can effectively reprogram how you feel about your own abilities and personal worth.
+Usually, your behavior is a reflection of your beliefs about who you are and what you think you are capable of, but this process can also run in reverse.

 The relationship between actions and beliefs